-Description of Unit: The Corrington Member is the most internally variable unit of the formation and consists of very dark brown to yellowish brown oxidized loam to clay loam with interbedded lenses of sand and gravel.
-It is noneffervescent to effervescent at depth.
+Description of Unit: The Corrington Member is the most internally variable unit of the formation and consists of very dark brown to yellowish brown oxidized loam to clay loam with interbedded lenses of sand and gravel; noneffervescent to effervescent at depth.
 The unit is stratified and usually contains several buried soils.
 Surface soils developed into this unit are thick Mollisols (Cumlic Hapludolls) or Alfisols (Hapludalfs) that have argillic (Bt) horizons (Bettis, 1995).

-Nature of Contacts: The Corrington Member buries coarse-grained older alluvium, glacial till, loess, or bedrock and can grade laterally into Gunder Member deposits.
+Nature of Contacts: The Corrington Member buries coarse-grained older alluvium, glacial till, loess, or bedrock, and can grade laterally into Gunder Member deposits.

-Differentiation from Other Members: The Camp Creek Member differs from other members of the formation in geomorphic position and nature of the stratigraphic sequence.
+Differentiation from Other Members: The Camp Creek Member differs from other members of the formation, in geomorphic position and nature of the stratigraphic sequence.
 The presence of numerous buried soils (paleosols) and several fining-upward sequences often characterize unit.

-Regional Extent and Thickness: Corrington Member deposits compose alluvial fans located where small and moderate-size valleys (2^{nd} -and 3^{rd} -order) enter larger valleys.
+Regional Extent and Thickness: Corrington Member deposits compose alluvial fans located where small and moderate-size valleys (2nd-and 3rd-order) enter larger valleys.
 Fans will vary in thickness, typically thicker sections have been measured in western Iowa.
 At the type section in Cherokee County, section thickness was measured at 11 m (36 ft.).

-Origin: Corrington Member is found in alluvial fans and colluvial slopes along the margins of large to moderate-size valley.
+Origin: The Corrington Member is found in alluvial fans and colluvial slopes along the margins of large to moderate-size valleys.
 Deposits are variably textured and accumulated by channeled flow, sheetwash, and debris flow (Hoyer, 1980b).

-Age: Unit ranges in age from 9000 to about 2500 B.P
+Age: Unit ranges in age from 9,000 to about 2,500 B.P

-NOAH CREEK FORMATION (2)
+NOAH CREEK FORMATION